shalatan/shalatan.github.io/kotlin.md

 ### <a name='Classes'></a>Classes
 [🔝](#table-of-contents)
+  - `nested class`: Class inside another class, but by default nested class don't have access to members of the outer class.
+  - `inner class`: makes the members of outer class accessible by the nested class by adding the inner keyword to nested class.
   - [⭐](#interview-questions)
     `data classes` : used to store values, data.
 Generates equals(), hashCode(), copy(), toString() automatically, which can be overriden.
     ```kotlin